Ednormous/CITS3403-Group-Project/README.md

 ## For Project Markers

-Temporary administration and tutor logins have been provided for the assessment.
+A temporary administration login has been provided for the assessment.
 These login details will be removed on completion of marking.
 Feel free to register as a student in order to assess the application capabilites as a client of Tuition Talks.

 Administrator